carntim/scpf/docs/changelogs/area14.md

 -  SCP 714.
 -  Global lockdown not affecting some doors in the TSC.b
 -  SCP-1208 so you can't lag out the server anymore.
+-  Radio mute not working on combative radio.
+-  Issue with the scanners not clearing after 30 seconds.
+-  CZBS gate, can now be toggled using `doors toggle CZBS` in terminal.

 ### Removed
 - Some alarms in the TSTAs.